 Go to the Facebook page of one of your interests.
 In the example below, we went to Zig Ziglar’s Facebook page.

 Most pages have a section for “Pages liked by this Page.”
 Pages have a tendency to like other pages that are similar to them or are in their industry.
 By browsing, you can find more options to add to your targeting list.

 One thing to keep in mind is that smaller pages will almost never be an option for you to target.
 If a page has fewer than 10k likes, you can most likely leave those out of your list.

-Now that you have a long list of audiences to test, refer to your list as you continue to test and create audiences.
-Don’t test the entire list at once.
-Choose a few to start out with.
+Now that you have a long list of audiences to test, refer to your list as you continue to test your ads and create audiences.
+Don’t test the entire list at once — choose just a few to start out with.

 You’ll start to find ones that work better than others, and from there, you can continue to test in new audiences from your list.
 (Looking to create more advanced Facebook ads?
 Learn how to get started with programmatic advertising.)

 Ready to set up your Facebook ad targeting options?